Embed This Data

 - FDI Inflow:

-The Kyrgyz Republic’s economic freedom score is 59.6, making its economy the 89th freest in the 2013 Index.
-Its score is 0.6 point worse than last year, with significant declines in the control of public spending and investment freedom outweighing a big gain in trade freedom.
-The Kyrgyz Republic is ranked 15th out of 41 countries in the Asia–Pacific region.
+The Kyrgyz Republic’s economic freedom score is 61.3, making its economy the 82nd freest in the 2015 Index.
+Its score has increased by 0.2 point since last year, with improvements in trade freedom, freedom from corruption, and labor freedom outweighing declines in the control of government spending, fiscal freedom, and business freedom.
+The Kyrgyz Republic is ranked 15th out of 42 countries in the Asia–Pacific region, and its overall score is above the regional and world averages.